VFPX/Win32API/libraries/user32/GetPriorityClipboardFormat.md

 ## Return value:
 If the function succeeds, the return value is the first clipboard format in the list for which data is available.
 If the clipboard is empty, the return value is NULL.
-If the clipboard contains data, but not in any of the specified formats, the return value is –1.
+If the clipboard contains data, but not in any of the specified formats, the return value is ï¿½1.
-***

-## Comments:
-check...

 ***